hpgrahsl/kryptonite-for-kafka/docs/kms/overview.md

   └── EnvelopeKekEncryptionProvider ← envelope KEK capability (envelope_kek_configs)
 ```

 Each module registers its implementations in `META-INF/services/` descriptor files.
-If a module JAR is absent from the classpath, the corresponding `kms_type`, `kek_type`, or envelope KEK provider is unavailable and a runtime exception is thrown if it is configured.
+If a module JAR is absent from the classpath, the corresponding `kms_type`, `kek_type`, or envelope KEK provider becomes unavailable, and the runtime throws an exception if you configure it.

 ---